MicrosoftDocs/quantum-docs/articles/quantum-computing-target-profiles.md

 some limitations.

-For example, the preceding `SetQubitState`operation can be used in a Basic Measurement Feedback target as long as you don't include any `return` or `set` statement within the `if` block, but the following operation can't:
+For example, the preceding `SetQubitState`operation can be used in a Basic Measurement Feedback target as long as you don't include any `return` or `set` statement within the `if` block.
+For example, the following operation can't be used in a Basic Measurement Feedback target:

 ```qsharp
     operation SetQubitState(desired : Result, q : Qubit) : Result {